DanielDaffner/Abgabe_Mini_Compiler/README.md

     eval(s ValState) Val

-      T
+      executes the given expression and returns the created Value

     infer(t TyState) (Type, ErrorCodeExpression)

-      Checks for given expressions value type (TyInt, TyBool, IllTyped) and returns it together with ErrorCodeExpression of the corresponding expression type
+      Checks for given expression's value type (TyInt, TyBool, IllTyped) and returns it together with ErrorCodeExpression of the corresponding expression type

       Examples